any-docs/css/content/guides/syntax/error_handling/index.md

 }
 ```

-The {{cssxref("display")}} property accepts both legacy single value and [multi-keyword syntax](/guides/Display/Multi-keyword_syntax).
+The `display` property accepts both legacy single value and [multi-keyword syntax](/guides/Display/Multi-keyword_syntax).
 Browsers will render the old syntax until they recognize the new syntax as valid, at which point the new syntax will override the old.
 If a user has an old browser, the valid fallback won't get overwritten by the new CSS, because the browser perceives it as invalid.

 The type and amount of CSS that a browser ignores due to an error depends on the type of error.
 Some common error situations are listed below: